cwrc/CWRC-Writer-Dev-Docs/README.md

 ## Overview

 The CWRC-Writer is an in-browser WYSIWYG XML text editor that also supports standoff RDF annotation to mark references to named entities in the text.
-There are two main parts to the application that run more or less independently:  the CWRC-Writer editor that runs in the web browser, and the complementary backend server for document storage, XML validation, and entity lookup, that runs on a server.
+There are two main parts to the application that run more or less independently:  the CWRC-Writer editor that runs in the web browser, and the complementary backend services for document storage, XML validation, and entity lookup, that run on a server.

 ## CWRC-Writer